You are here: Urology Textbook > Ureters > Megaureter

 Treatment of Obstructive Megaureter:

-The primary obstructive megaureter in children has a good spontaneous healing rate.
-Indications for an intervention (balloon dilatation or surgery) are a significant obstruction as demonstrated with renal szintigraphy, recurrent febrile UTI or progressive loss of kidney function.
+The primary obstructive megaureter in children has a relevant spontaneous healing rate.
+Indications for an intervention (balloon dilatation or surgery) are a significant obstruction, recurrent febrile UTI, or progressive loss of kidney function.

-Excision of the narrow ureteral segment, ureter modellage (folding or vessel-sparing longitudinal resection) and ureteroneocystostomy.
+Surgical treatment of an obstructive megaureter includes excision of the narrow ureteral segment, ureter modellage (folding or vessel-sparing longitudinal resection), and ureteroneocystostomy.

 Treatment of Secondary Obstructive Megaureter: